-Categorically excluded activities not subject to 24 C.F.R. § 58.5: refers those activities included under 24 C.F.R. § 58.35(b).
-Examples of such activities include tenant based rental assistance; supportive services; operating costs; economic development activities; activities to assist homebuyers to purchase existing dwelling units or units under construction; and affordable housing predevelopment costs with no physical impact.
-To complete environmental requirements for categorically excluded activities not subject to 24 C.F.R. § 58.5, the Program must make a finding of categorical exclusion and include such finding in the Environmental Review Record.
+Categorically Excluded Activities Not Subject to 24 C.F.R. § 58.5: Refers to those activities included under 24 C.F.R. § 58.35(b).
+Examples of such activities include tenant based rental assistance; supportive services; operating costs; economic development activities;

+CDBG-MIT Program Guidelines IPGM Program November 14, 2024 (V.3) Page 44 / 60 activities to assist homebuyers to purchase existing dwelling units or units under construction; and affordable housing predevelopment costs with no physical impact.
+To complete environmental requirements for these activities, the Program must make a finding of categorical exclusion and include such finding in the ERR.
 When these kinds of activities are undertaken, it is not required to issue a public notice or to submit a request for release of funds.
 In any case, environmental compliance is required for the items listed in 24 C.F.R. § 58.6.

-Categorically excluded activities subject to 24 C.F.R. § 58.5: Refers to those activities included under 24 C.F.R. § 58.35(a).
-Examples of such activities include acquisition, repair, improvement, reconstruction, or repair of public facilities; special projects directed toward the removal of material and architectural barriers; and repair of buildings and improvements for residential units and non-residential buildings.
-The Environmental Review Record for these activities must contain a written determination of the finding of a categorical excluded activity subject to 24 C.F.R. §58.5, including a description of the project, a citation of the application subsection of 24 C.F.R. § 58.35(a), and written documentation as to whether there were any circumstances which required compliance with 24 C.F.R. § 58.5 and § 58.6.
+Categorically Excluded Activities Subject to 24 C.F.R. § 58.5: Refers to those activities included under 24 C.F.R. § 58.35(a).
+Examples of such activities include acquisition, improvement, reconstruction, or repair of public facilities; special projects directed toward the removal of material and architectural barriers; and repair of buildings and improvements for residential units and non-residential buildings.
+The ERR for these activities must contain a written determination of the finding of a categorical excluded activity subject to 24 C.F.R. §58.5, including a description of the project, a citation of the application subsection of 24 C.F.R. § 58.35(a), and written documentation as to whether there were any circumstances which required compliance with 24 C.F.R. § 58.5 and § 58.6.

 The documentation must support the determinations related to compliance, including correspondence with applicable agencies having jurisdiction.
-Upon completion, there should be one (1) of three (3) environmental findings: (1) the project converts to Exempt (i.e., 24 C.F.R. § 58.34(a)(12)); (2) the project invokes compliance with one or more of the laws and/or authorities and, therefore, requires public notification and approval from

-HUD; or (3) the unusual circumstances of the project result in a significant environmental impact and, therefore, compliance with NEPA is required.
+Upon completion, there should be one (1) of three (3) environmental findings: (1) the project converts to Exempt (i.e., 24 C.F.R. § 58.34(a)(12)); (2) the project invokes compliance with one or more of the laws and/or authorities and, therefore, requires public notification and approval from HUD; or (3) the unusual circumstances of the project result in a significant environmental impact and, therefore, compliance with NEPA is required.
 If upon completion it is determined that compliance is required for one or more of the federal laws and authorities listed in 24 C.F.R. § 58.5, then a public notification known as Notice of Intent to Request Release of Funds must be posted.
 After a seven (7) day comment period, a Request for Release of Funds and Environmental Certification must be prepared.
-The Environmental Certification certifies the compliance with all environmental review requirements.
+The Environmental Certification certifies compliance with all environmental review requirements.

-14.3 Activities Requiring an Environmental Assessment
+14.4 Activities Requiring an Environmental Assessment